phaserjs/phaser/README.md

 ### Arcade Physics

-We've updated the core of Arcade Physics in a couple of significant ways.
-First we've dropped lots of internal private vars and moved to local cars.
-Equally array lengths are no longer cached and we've been a nice improvement all around as a result.
+We've updated the core of Arcade Physics in a number of significant ways.

+First we've dropped lots of internal private vars and moved to using non-cached local vars.
+Array lengths are no longer cached and we've implemented physicsType properties on Game Objects to speed-up the core World collideHandler.
+All of these small changes have lead to a nice improvement in speed as a result, and also allows us to now offer things like physics enabled BitmapText objects.

 More importantly we're now using a spacial pre-sort for all Sprite vs. Group and Group vs. Group collisions.
-You can define the direction the sort will prioritise via the new `sortDirection` property.
+You can define the direction the sort will prioritize via the new `sortDirection` property.
 By default it is set to `Phaser.Physics.Arcade.LEFT_RIGHT`.
-For example if you are making a horizontally scrolling game, where the player starts on the left and moves to the right, then this sort order will allow the physics system to quickly eliminate any object to the right of the players bounds.
+For example if you are making a horizontally scrolling game, where the player starts on the left of the world and moves to the right, then this sort order will allow the physics system to quickly eliminate any objects to the right of the player bounds.
 This cuts down on the sheer volume of actual collision checks needing to be made.
-In a densely populated level it can improve fps rate dramatically.
+In a densely populated level it can improve the fps rate *dramatically*.

 There are 3 other directions available (`RIGHT_LEFT`, `TOP_BOTTOM` and `BOTTOM_TOP`) and which one you need will depend on your game type.
 If you were making a vertically scrolling shoot-em-up then you'd pick `BOTTOM_TOP` so it sorts all objects above and can bail out quickly.
+There is also `SORT_NONE` if you would like to pre-sort the Groups yourself or disable this feature.

-More importantly you can switch the `sortDirection` at run-time with no loss of performance.
+Another handy feature is that you can switch the `sortDirection` at run-time with no loss of performance.
 Just make sure you do it *before* running any collision checks.
 So if you had a large 8-way scrolling world you could set the `sortDirection` to match the direction the player was moving in and adjust it in real-time, getting the benefits as you go.
 My thanks to Aaron Lahman for inspiring this update.

 #### Phaser.Loader